GregoryBWilson/Plotly_Deployment/README.md

 ### 3 Summary

 All three charts are working according to their requirements when a sample is selected from the dropdown menu.
 When the webpage loads, the bar, bubble chart and gauge charts initialize without error showing data for the first sample and update correctly when a new sample is selected.
-The dashboard has been updated with formatting and images to improve its appearances and lots of text has been added to help users understand the purpose and operation of the website.
+The dashboard has been updated with formatting and images to improve its appearance and lots of text has been added to help users understand the purpose and operation of the website.
 I am optimistic that Roza and her volunteers will be very happy with their new dashboard and that Improbable Beef will be successful in their quest to create synthetic beef from bacteria.